Yagouus/c-4pm/README.md

 If you get any auth errors during the process, try using `sudo`.

-## ⚙️ Modifications to source libraries

-### LTLf2DFA
-- Adapted GPT prompt and RASA NLU training data to these proposal's objectives.
-- Added support to the `absence` and `precendence` templates in the GPT `prompt`

-### Declare4Py
-- Added support to the `absence` and `existence two` templates in `LTLModel.py`so the templates can be used in different reasoning tasks.

 ## ⚠️ Limits on this Demo
 - As C-4PM is still in active development, for offering a stable experience during this preliminary testing stages,